Is impressive Maddison now 'undroppable'?

 It may have been a long time coming - but for James Maddison, his full England debut was worth the wait.

-Three and a half years since his first international appearance as a substitute against Montenegro, Leicester midfielder Maddison started as the Three Lions comfortably beat Ukraine to remain unbeaten in their Euro 2024 qualifying campaign.
+Three-and-a-half years since his first international appearance as a substitute against Montenegro, Leicester midfielder Maddison started as the Three Lions comfortably beat Ukraine to remain unbeaten in their Euro 2024 qualifying campaign.

-Injuries and form had denied the 26-year-old the chance to make that full international debut earlier, but he certainly made up for lost time with a very promising display at Wembley.
+Injuries and form had denied the 26-year-old the chance to make that full international debut earlier, but he certainly made up for lost time with a promising display at Wembley.

 "It almost feels like a second debut, it was so long ago," Maddison told BBC Radio 5 Live.